-Like all other fruits, you can feed these to pets but only in moderation.
+Like all other fruits, you can feed these to pets, but only in moderation.
 These are enriched with vitamin C and are present ingredients in a lot of cat kibbles.
 Feeding these to your cats can also prepare them for the actual meal that they will intake because they will somewhat taste the same.

 Yes!
 Cats can eat these, however, only in small amounts.
-Pineapples contain fructose where excessive intake could lead to a bad case of diarrhea and worse, diabetes.
+Pineapples contain large amounts of fructose where excessive intake could lead to a bad case of diarrhea and worse, diabetes.
 Not all cats are fond of the taste and texture but can be a healthy treat if fed from time to time.

-Although cats are not so fond of the taste of bananas, they are totally safe to eat.
+Although most cats are not so fond of the taste of bananas, they are totally safe to eat.
 They pack a great amount of fiber and potassium which can help with heart and kidney functions.
 These can be given as treats or toppings for a meal.

-These are fruits that your cat can eat but seeds need to be removed as they pose a poisonous threat to our furry one.
+These are fruits that your cat can eat but seeds need to be removed as they pose a poisonous threat to our furry ones.
 These can be added as a snack to increase your kitty’s consumption of vitamin A and Magnesium.